mihirchronicles/mihirchronicles.github.io/content/notes/on-analytics.md

 ## Flavors of analytics

-There are 3 flavors of analytics—user analytics, customer analytics and business analytics.
+There are 3 flavors of analytics-user analytics, customer analytics and business analytics.
 Having this context is critical to understand how metrics interact between these various stages.

 1. User analytics:
 	- Aggregated and segmented data from all your apps